Steering Committee Member, Research Leader for the Courts, Transitional Justice & Judicial Behaviour Unit

 Adjunct professor at the University Torcuato Di Tella, Buenos Aires & Consultant on justice, the rule of law and transparency for the IADB and World Bank

-Andrea Castagnola is Research leader for the Judicial Independence Unit and Steering Committee Member.
-She was assistant professor at Flacso-Mexico and holds a Post-Doc from the University of Bergen, Norway.
+Andrea Castagnola is an expert in the areas of transparency, justice, institutions, accountability, and fighting corruption.
+She was assistant professor at Flacso-Mexico and holds a Post-Doc in Quantitative Methods from the University of Bergen, Norway.
 She also holds a Ph.D. in Political Science from the University of Pittsburgh.
 Her research focuses on judicial politics in Latin America and comparative politics.
 Her work has been published in journals such as Journal of Politics, Journal of Politics in Latin America, British Journal of Political Science, British Journal of Political Science and Política y Gobierno.
-She is currently the research leader for the Courts and Judicial Independence unit and coordinating several research projects about the independence of High Courts in Latin America.
-She also has two country case study books.
-One about judicial behavior in Mexico (Routledge 2016, also translated into Spanish) and one about the manipulation of courts in Argentina at the national and subnational level (Routledge 2017).

-Manipulating Courts in New Democracies: Forcing Judges off the Bench in Argentina by Andrea Castagnola (2017)
+Manipulating Courts in New Democracies.
+Forcing Judges off the Bench in Argentina

 The Mexican Supreme Court and the Transition to Democracy